-Lal Bagh is now supported by the Directorate of Horticulture and was granted the status of Government Botanical garden in 1856.
-A glass palace is set up in the garden inspired by the crystal palace in London is the venue for the annual flower show.
-Lal Bagh rock is one of the oldest rock formations in the whole earth dating back to 3000 years.
-A giant electronic flower clock is built in the middle of garden as a tribute by HMT.
-Taking a stroll in the sprawling greenery, looking at the soul of nature, there will be moments when you say, I love not man but nature more.
+A glass palace is set up in the garden inspired by the crystal palace in London which is the venue for the annual flower show.
+Lal Bagh Rock is one of the oldest rock formations on earth dating back to 3,000 years.